-An example of prograde metamorphism of serpentinite is provided by the Malenco serpentinite of the Central Alps that has been heated by the Bergell tonalite intrusion (Trommsdorff and Evans 1972).
-Field relations are illustrated in Fig. 5.10.
+An example of prograde metamorphism of serpentinite is provided by the Malenco serpentinite of the Central Alps that has been heated by the Bergell tonalite intrusion (Trommsdorff and Evans 1972; Kempf et al. 2022).
+Field relations are illustrated in Fig. 5.11.
 Lowest grade rocks are characterized by the assemblage, Atg + Brc + Di.
-The assemblage occurs outside the map shown on Fig. 5.10.
+The assemblage occurs outside the map shown on Fig. 5.11.
 Towards the granite contact, Atg + Ol + Di, Atg + Ol + Tr, Tlc + Ol + Tr and Ath + Ol + Tr progressively form.
-This sequence can be explained by reactions (5.4), (5.5) and (5.9), respectively, in Table 5.1 and an isobaric heating path between ~450°C and 650°C at an inferred P of ~300 MPa (Fig. 5.5).
-The antigorite decomposition to talc and forsterite according to the reaction (5.4) is texturally well preserved at Alpe Zocca (Fig. 5.6b, c).
+This sequence can be explained by reactions 5.4, 5.5 and 5.9, respectively, in Table 5.1 and an isobaric heating path between ~450-650 °C at an inferred P of ~300 MPa (Fig. 5.5).
+Antigorite decomposition to talc and forsterite according to the reaction 5.4 is texturally well preserved at Alpe Zocca (Fig. 5.7).
 The product assemblage is characterized by extremely elongated olivine crystals (so-called pseudo-spinifex texture, Evans 1977).
-The texture has been described from similar settings and may be related to rapid heating in contact aureoles and consequently resulting in significant overstepping of the equilibrium conditions of reaction (5.4) and a very rapid reaction progress once the first olivine nucleates (Evans 1977).
+The texture has been described from similar settings and may be related to rapid heating in contact aureoles and consequently resulting in significant overstepping of the equilibrium conditions of reaction 5.4 and a very rapid reaction progress once the first olivine nucleates (Evans 1977).
+For an excellent update of serpentinite dehydration at low pressure using the Malenco serpenitinite as the field data source see Kempf et al. (2022).